WayneNani/lybie-places-of-unity/content/portfolio/place05.md

 In the center of the place there is a rose quartz, that was initiated with the light of Christ.
 The place was decorated and created by all workshop participants together.

-Many thanks to Sofie Motzkus, Tanja S. and Asina D.!
+Many thanks to Sofie M., Tanja S. and Asina D.!

 09/30/2018